(2017-11-20) Vacuum and the origin of atmospheric pressure.

 The principle of corresponding states says that different substances at the

 same reduced pressure and temperature will have the same reduced volume.

 This fails for real fluids (especially at high pressure) but it's true of

-any 3-parameter model similar to the Van der Waals model.
+any 3-parameter model similar to the Van der Waals model (see next).

-a liquid-vapor transition and the associated critical state:
+a liquid-vapor transition and an associated critical state:

 p (V-b) = RT exp(-a / RTV)

 The innovative introduction of an exponential term was justified theoretically

 of 0.27067, which is more realistic than the